Plumeria rubra L.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Although you don't have to live in the tropics to grow Plumeria in the home garden, you should be aware of its growing requirements beforehand.

-Often grown in the garden as an ornamental shrub or small tree, these plants need to be grown in well-draining soil that is slightly acidic.
+Often grown in the garden as an ornamental shrub or small tree, these plants need to be grown in well-draining, slightly acidic soil.
 They also need at least 6 hours of full sun.

 Plumeria rubra is native to Mexico.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus